 Decision criteria: Understand which factors prospects use to make their purchase decisions (such as price point, essential features and/or consideration of competitors).

 Decision process: Determine and influence the steps that eventually lead to the approval of purchase for your product.

 Identify pain: Understand which pain points and problems that your product can help prospects relieve.

 Champion: Determine if there is someone associated with your prospect that can act as an advocate on your behalf (i.e. a “champion”).

-The MEDDIC sales methodology provides a blueprint for qualifying leads and asking the most important questions to move deals forward.
+The MEDDIC sales methodology provides a blueprint for qualifying leads at the beginning of a sales cycle and asking the most important questions to move deals forward.
 Focusing on the elements above makes it easier to identify sales-ready leads versus tire kickers.
 If nothing else, the methodology spells out six crucial elements of closing just about any deal.

 Like any sales methodology, MEDDIC represents a set of principles that sales teams can follow.
 This creates a much-needed sense of strategy and consistency, ensuring that reps follow a process for qualifying leads rather than trying to guess at what activities and behaviors will help them move a deal through the pipeline and ultimately to close.